ecmwf/kronos/README.rst

 1. Description
 --------------
-Kronos is a HPC workload simulator that generates a model workload starting from workload data collected on a real HPC system and then translates the worklaod model into a set of applications+schedule usable to benchmark HPC prototypes.
+Kronos is a HPC workload simulator that generates a workload model starting from workload data collected on a real HPC system and then translates the worklaod model into a set of applications (+schedule) usable to benchmark HPC prototypes.
 The software is mainly split into two components:
-  - Kronos Modellder: ingests HPC workload data and generate a workload model and schedule
+  - Kronos Modellder: ingests HPC workload data and generate a workload model (and schedule)
-  - Kronos Executor: reads the workload model and deploys it on a real HPC system (through a set of "synthetic applications")
+  - Kronos Executor: reads the workload model and deploys it on a real HPC system (through a set of portable "synthetic applications")

 2. Licence
 ----------
-Please read LICENCE file
+Please read the LICENCE file

 2. Usage
 --------